poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 to transparency and the price that they have paid.
 She said Edward Snowden is stuck in Russia facing thirty years in prison, Chelsea Manning is in prison, Aaron Swartz committed suicide.
-People like Jeremy Hammond and Barret Brown are the subjects of grotesquely overzealous prosecutions by virtue of the acts of transparency they've engaged in.
+People like Jeremy Hammond and Barrett Brown are the subjects of grotesquely overzealous prosecutions by virtue of the acts of transparency they've engaged in.
 Even people like Jim Risen, who is with an organization like the New York Times, faces the possibility of prison for stories